Who is Wrong, You or Your Friends?

-When we chose to dismiss the issue and took the time to get to know one another, we were able to shape each other’s future.
+When we dismissed the issue and took the time to get to know one another, we could shape our future.

-If we do this well, we can shape the future of many generations, in some cases, we might even save a life or two.
+If we do this well, we can shape the future of many generations, sometimes, we might even save a life or two.